UiO-IN3110/virtual-classroom/examples/workflow/message_collaboration.rst

 {%- endif %}

-You are receiving this e-mail because you are taking the INF3331/INF4331 course and have submitted peer-reviewed assignement.
+You are receiving this e-mail because you are taking the INF3331/INF4331 course and have submitted peer-reviewed assignment.
 You are now asked to join a collaboration with {{ filtered_group|length }} of your fellow students.
 Together you are asked to performed peer-review on {{ group.review_repos|length }} other fellow solutions.